 More human history happened between Adam and Abraham than any other period.
-The time implied by this interval is captured in the geneologies of Genesis 5 and 11.
+The time implied by this interval is captured in the genealogies of Genesis 5 and 11.
 The key for finding the right overall time for this interval is hidden away in Luke.
 That key forces most, but not all, of the life spans in Genesis to be run together end-to-end.
-(3,140 words)
+(3,239 words)

-The period between Abraham and the Exodus from Egypt appears to be unsolvable.
-The Bible does not give Jacob’s age at the birth of his sons.
+Unlike previous generations, the Bible does not give Jacob’s age at the birth of his sons.
 Instead the Bible gives a reference from Jacob’s life to the Exodus directly.
 From that we can piece back together the years for the other events in the period.
-(5,086 words)
+(5,182 words)

-This period has many more years recorded about it than were lived.
-The key lives in Solomon’s temple construction were he says when that project was started.
+This period has a major riddle, many more years are recorded about it than were actually lived.
+The key lives in Solomon’s temple construction were he states when that project was started.
 The result shows which year intervals are subsumed by the trunk chronology through the period.
-(1,802 words)
+(1,860 words)

-Three kings ruled over a unified nation of Israel in ancient times.
+Three kings ruled over all the children of Jacob in ancient times.
 Those kings were Saul, David and Solomon.
 The dates for the main periods in the rule of these men can be known.
 At the end of Solomon’s reign the kingdom was divided by civil war and remains divided to this day.
-(1,276 words)
+(1,380 words)

 The use of king’s reigns to establish dates ends at the fall of Jerusalem.
 For 70 years the city sat empty.
 At the end of this period a remnant of Jews returns and rebuilds the temple and wall.
-This chronolgy can be established using Bible time references alone and shows the second temple going up 500 years after Solomon’s temple.
-(631 words)
+This chronology can be established using Bible time references alone and shows the second temple going up 500 years after Solomon’s temple.
+(691 words)